“Be not afraid of greatness. Some are born great, some achieve greatness and some have greatness thrust upon them.” ~ William Shakespeare

 This passage is a perfect caricature of proparalepsis — a rhetorical scheme that occurs when a few letters add an extra syllable to a word, such as Hamlet’s creation of the word climature from climate and temperature.
 In the example above, the added syllable is -el.

-I can go on and on about William Shakespeare for another 3000 words and still only scratch the surface of his genius.
+I can go on and on about William Shakespeare for another three thousand words and still only scratch the surface of his genius.

 Somewhat like Hamlet’s advice to the players, when he tells them to speak the speech trippingly on the tongue, my advice to the reader is to read the history of the Elizabethan and Jacobean eras and learn about the social, political and mythological influences that informed Shakespeare’s writing.